-On the Effective Date of the Plan, the Debtors shall be discharged from any debt that arose before confirmation of the Plan, to the extent specified in section 1141(d)(1)(A) of the Bankruptcy Code.
+Upon the payment in full of all Class 4 Claims, Chaudhry will move the Bankruptcy Court for entry of the Discharge Order that, when entered, shall discharge Chaudhry, individually, from any debt that arose before confirmation of the Plan, to the extent specified in sections 524 and 1141(d)(1)(A) of the Bankruptcy Code.
 The Debtors shall not be discharged of any debt imposed by the Plan.
-After the Effective Date of the Plan, your claims against the Debtors will be limited to the debts imposed by the Plan.
+After entry of the Discharge Order, your claims against the Debtors will be limited to the debts imposed by the Plan.
+Lucky will not receive a discharge; however, after entry of the Confirmation Order, any injunction from all claims and causes of action will be in effect while the Lucky bankruptcy case remains open.

-IX.
-TAX CONSEQUENCES
+X. TAX CONSEQUENCES